jasonbayton/11ty/_src/blog/2023/11/mute-channel-here-slack.md

 I've been using Slack a good deal more recently, and much like Teams' `@everyone` and Google Chat's `@all`, Slack's `@channel` and `@here` is a recipe for notification-geddon that's significantly overused in a lot of communities.

-Did you know, however, you can turn them off?
+Did you know, however, you can turn these notifications off?
 Unfortunately it's a channel-specific change, but here's how you can do it:

-- Right click on the channel
+- Right-click on the channel
 - Click _Change notifications_
 - Under _Mentions_, uncheck _Also include **@everyone** and **@here**_